mbos/Pass4Win/README.md

 If you wish to donate feel free, you can do so with bitcoin 184CdvL6i9sDoEpMNST6J71cepjr7nkaHg.
 If you don't wish to donate feel free  also :-)

 If you want news about release date's etc. Follow @Pass4Win (https://twitter.com/Pass4Win) on twitter I'll try to keep you all up to date.

-There's a Gitter page https://gitter.im/mbos/Pass4Win where you can ask questions etc.

 Regards,